Top: bikexprt.com home page

 As should be clear from previous pages, the Federal requirement for equipment on new bicycles is deeply flawed.
 While an international standard does exist, many lights have been sold in the U.S. which do not meet it.
 The reflector specification also needs a major overhaul, to the extent that some manufacturers are now plastering "do not ride at night" stickers onto bicycles which have the Federally-required nighttime equipment.
 The stickers began appearing after a bicyclist was permanently disabled in a collision with a motorist who could not see his front reflector, and won a multi-million dollar jury award.
 John Forester, the plaintiff's expert in that case, has posted information about the case (Johnson v.
 Derby) on his Web site along with additional information about lighting laws and regulations.
 See also Dr. Ross Petty's analysis of the effect of the CPSC regulations.
 Petty concludes that they have not been effective in preventing crashes.

-If public opinion about riding at night is determined by accident statistics which are inflated by the use of inadequate equipment and confused messages, the concept of a bicycle as a practical means of transportation is in trouble.
+If public opinion about riding at night is determined by accident statistics which are inflated by the use of inappropriate equipment and confused messages, the concept of a bicycle as a practical means of transportation is in trouble.

 It would also be helpful if government and industry could eliminate the promotion of products in ways which confuse the public.
 An example of a misleading promotion is discussed elsewhere on this Web site.